Keiskamma Altarpiece

 The Keiskamma River and Local Vitality

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-The imagery of colorful fish and water represents the Keiskamma …
+The imagery of colorful fish and water represents the Keiskamma River in the second layer, a central geographical feature of Hamburg whose …

 | Item Title | The Keiskamma River and Local Vitality |